I Will Graduate!

 - – Have a minimum cumulative grade point average of 2.000 in all courses used to fulfill degree requirements.
 Some specific programs have higher-grade requirements.
 It is the student’s responsibility to be aware of these program requirements.

 - – Have removed, thirty (30) days after the anticipated graduation date, all deficiencies on the record to use those courses toward program completion

 - – Have removed any indebtedness to any MCCCD college/center

 If you can answer all statements with a YES – you qualify for Graduation.

 Certificates / Degrees

-The Maricopa Community Colleges offer Certificates of Completion as well as Associate Degrees, one of which is conferred on each student who has completed a program of study.
+The Maricopa Community Colleges offer Associate Degree, Certificates of Completion, and Academic Certificate program to our students.
 These certificates and degrees are as follows:

 - Certificate of Completion (Career Program Specified);

 - Arizona General Education Curriculum (AGEC-A, AGEC-B, AGEC-S);